-In 1944 Hardie Brothers established a stone quarry at 37a Russell Road, producing aggregate for local roading projects etc. Severe flooding in 1974 curtailed the operation and the then owners, Winstone Aggregates Ltd, donated the 25 hectare site to the Whangarei District Council to become part of the city’s parks and reserves network.
-The land lay fallow for 20 years, used mostly as a rubbish dump, full of abandoned vehicles, concrete slabs, gorse, pampas grass and other weeds.
+In 1944 Hardie Brothers established a stone quarry at 37a Russell Road, producing aggregate for local roading projects, etc. Severe flooding in 1974 curtailed the operation and the then owners, Winstone Aggregates Ltd, donated the 25 hectare site to the Whangarei District Council to become part of the city’s parks and reserves network.
+The land lay fallow for 20 years, used mainly as a rubbish dump, full of abandoned vehicles, concrete slabs, gorse, pampas grass and other weeds.

 In 1990, Laughton King approached the Whangarei District Council to negotiate the formation of a public garden on the site.
 In 1997, the Council purchased 2.5 hectares of adjoining land to form a link to the top north-west border.
 A group of enthusiasts - 'Friends of the Quarry Garden' - then began clearing the overgrown site.